-As pointed out by Athey and Imben (2021) and de Chaisemartin and d'Haultfoeuille (2020), the bias from the above two-way fixed effects model is more pronounced when there is a higher percentage of negative weights associated with the fixed effect.
-Our results show that $\tau_w$ is a weighted sum of 3,709 average treatment effects on the treated, of which 2,210 receive positive weights and 1,499 receive negative weights.
+As pointed out by Athey and Imbens (2021) and de Chaisemartin and d'Haultfoeuille (2020), the bias from the above two-way fixed effects model is more pronounced when there is a higher percentage of negative weights associated with the fixed effect.
+Our results show that τ_w is a weighted sum of 3709 average treatment effects on the treated, of which 2210 receive positive weights and 1499 receive negative weights.
 The negative weights sum up to -0.7230, indicating that the average treatment effects from the above two-way fixed effects model are biased upward.
-Therefore, the above results using the traditional two-way fixed effects are only suggestive and the treatment effect estimated from the weighted DID estimator is more reliable after correcting for potential negative weights.
+Therefore, the above results using the traditional two-way fixed effects are only suggestive, and the treatment effect estimated from the weighted DID estimator is more reliable after correcting for potential negative weights.

 Based on the weighted DID estimator applied in a two-way fixed effects framework, our results show that $\tau_w = 0.0279$ with a standard error of 0.0152 (p-value = 0.065), suggesting a significant positive impact at a 10% level.
-Compared to the 3.6% to 6% increase in grassland quality from the traditional two-way fixed effects model, this number is smaller but still significant from both statistical and economical perspectives.
+Compared to the 3.6%-6% increase in grassland quality from the traditional two-way fixed effects model, this number is smaller but still significant from both statistical and economical perspectives.
 Our weighted DID estimate shows that implementing privatization of grassland use rights with security protection increases grassland quality by 2.79%.

 To verify the results from the weighted DID estimator, we first test the stable group assumption.
 The stable group assumption requires that for each pair of consecutive years, there are groups whose treatment does not change.
 In our context, this assumption requires that there must be villages where households have not experienced changes in grassland use rights in years t-1 and t, if the households in a village experience changes in grassland use rights from year t-1 to t.
 This assumption is satisfied in our dataset.
 There are eight villages where households never started the process of privatization of grassland use rights during the data window.
-At the beginning of our data, there are 153 villages classified in the stable group from the year 1981 to 1982.
+At the beginning of our data, there are

+153 villages classified in the stable group from the year 1981-1982.
 However, the size of the stable group gradually decreases to 8 after the year 2012, suggesting most privatization of grassland use rights had been mostly completed by 2012.

 Another important assumption for the weighted DID estimator is the common trend assumption.
 To test the plausibility of the common trend assumption, we conduct placebo tests by calculating a placebo estimator.
-The placebo estimator compares the outcome in year t-1 in two sets of groups, including the observations that are untreated in year t-1 but treated at year t and those untreated at t-1 and t.
-The placebo estimator, $\tau_p$ , should not be significantly different from 0 if the common trend assumption holds.
+The placebo estimator compares the outcome in year t-t1 in two sets of groups, including the observations that are untreated in year t-t1 but treated at year t and those untreated at t-t1 and t1.
+The placebo estimator, t1, should not be significantly different from 0 if the common trend assumption holds.
 Figure 2 presents the estimation results as well as 95% confidence intervals for the placebo test and the weighted DID estimator.
-We find that $\tau_p$ =0.0010 with a standard error of 0.0179, thus highly insignificant.
-Our placebo results show that when we move the privatization of grassland use rights one year ahead, we no longer observe significant positive impacts.
+We find that t1, when we move the privatization of grassland use rights 1 year ahead, we no longer observe significant positive impacts.
 The counterfactual treatment effects are estimated tightly at zero, suggesting the plausibility of common trend assumptions on the potential outcomes.